veddox/monarch-arena/README.md

 * `dot_bar.py` is a simplified version of the landscape
 * `optic_flow.py` simulates optic flow using a moving pattern of vertical bars

+These can simply be executed from the commandline.

 ## Usage

 `arena.py` has a rudimentary commandline interface to set either the whole screen